Load Shedding and Your Grow Room: Protecting Cannabis Plants in South Africa

 Switch to Power-Free Irrigation with Autopot Systems

-One of the most effective load shedding solutions for cannabis growers is switching to a gravity-fed irrigation system that requires no electricity to operate.
-Our Autopot Flexipot 2 Pot System and Autopot FlexiPot 4 Pot System use a patented AQUAValve5 system that automatically delivers nutrient solution to your plants from a reservoir using gravity alone — no pumps, no timers, no electricity required.
-Your plants continue to receive water and nutrients through any load shedding event.
+One of the most effective solutions for cannabis growers is switching to a gravity-fed irrigation system that requires no electricity to operate.
+Our Autopot Flexipot 2 Pot System and Autopot FlexiPot 4 Pot System use a patented AQUAValve5 system that automatically delivers nutrient solution to your plants from a reservoir using gravity alone, no pumps, no timers, no electricity required.
+Your plants continue to receive water and nutrients through any power interruption.

 Switch to LED Grow Lights

 LED grow lights draw significantly less power than HID (HPS/CMH) alternatives, making them far more compatible with backup power solutions.
-Our LUMii BLACK Blade 200W LED is equivalent to a 250W HID lamp but draws only 200W — making it much more feasible to run from a generator or battery backup.
-Switching to LED is one of the smartest investments a South African grower can make for load shedding resilience.
+Our LUMii BLACK Blade 200W LED is equivalent to a 250W HID lamp but draws only 200W, making it much more feasible to run from a generator or battery backup.
+See our LED vs HPS vs CMH comparison for the full picture.
+Switching to LED is one of the smartest investments a South African grower can make for power resilience.

 Advanced Solutions (R5,000+)